avimallu/avimallu.dev/_posts/2023-06-22-overlap_joins.md

 GROUP BY 1, 2, 3, 4
 ```

 A small, succinct query such as this will need a bit of explanation to take it all in.
-Here's one below, reproducible in Python (make sure to install `duckdb` first!):
+Here's one below, reproducible in Python (make sure to install `duckdb` first!).
+Expand it to view.

+<details markdown="1"><summary>SQL with explanation.</summary>

 ```py
 import duckdb as db